 I’m so psyched to be a part of Traveling Mercy and help facilitate eye-opening and horizon-broadening experiences with communities that may not have accessibility to international travel.
 I grew up in a single parent home and didn’t have the financial resources to travel abroad until my freshman year at college.
 During my first international trip I remember feeling uncomfortable and out of place the entire time, which actually gave me the space to expand what I thought to be true about myself and the world.
 Travel is transformative to the mind and spirit, and it’s so important that we all have the opportunity to engage in that transformation.
 After my first trip, I was inspired to make a goal to visit a new country every year until I turned 25.
 This month I’ll celebrate my 25th birthday and I am so grateful to be able to say I’ve reached my goal!
 I’ve made sacrifices to make these various trips happen, and I am forever appreciative for the lessons learned, the experiences I stumbled into, and the self-growth I achieved.

-Hi!
-I’m so honored to be on the board of Traveling Mercy.
-Born and bred in Pittsburgh, PA, I grew up in a community that saw people from all around the world.
+As a Pittsburgh native working in the field of global human rights advocacy, I grew up in a community that saw people from all around the world.
 I learned about other countries from talking to people, and tried to live experience through listening to their stories.
 As a first generation American who only traveled after getting into college, I quickly learned that travel expands horizons, community, and develops ones self in a different dimension.
 I aim to continue growing, and helping underprivileged communities grow through travel.
-When Alexis first told me about her mission, I knew this was going to be revolutionary.
 Together we all make the world better.

-As a person who was born in a war and violence torn country, El Salvador, I never thought I would have the opportunity to travel around the world.
-I had a mother who had the privilege of being born upper-class and instilled the passion for travel in me.
-I had some financial help from family in the beginning, but the majority of the trips I took were personally funded.
-I worked 3-4 Jobs at once in college in order to pay my way through and have extra to travel.
-I know I struggled, but the experiences I had abroad were priceless.
-They showed me an expanded view of what life was like for others, but also the possibilities of what I could do for myself.
+As a person who was born in a war and violence torn country, I never thought I would have the opportunity to travel around the world.
 I am committed to ensuring that all marginalized students have different options for international travel, and I hope to be a force for Traveling Mercy’s vision.